 Bruce Shaw was one of a kind.
 A man with a strong commitment to the things he believed in and, as we all came to know, that was most often children — it showed in his years of work with kids at the YMCA and his years with Rotary helping some of the most challenged children in our community; those who have been deeply affected by homelessness.

 In 2018 (prior to his death), Southtowne Rotary and the Southtowne Rotary Foundation established a scholarship fund in his name.
 He was able to share with us his vision for this fund and, of course, he hoped that the focus would be to help children who had experienced homelessness reach their goal of attending college.
 Many Rotarians and friends of Bruce came together to contribute to the fund.

-The Bruce Shaw Scholarship Fund has grown to $56,000 through careful investment of the gifts we have recieved and we are now ready to present the first scholarships which will total $6,000.
+The Bruce Shaw Scholarship Fund has grown to nearly $60,000 through careful investment of the gifts we continue to receive and we presented the first scholarships, which totaled $6,000, in 2022.
 There are several ways you can make your gift.

-- You can send your check (note Bruce Shaw Scholarship on the check) to the Southtowne Rotary Foundation Treasurer, Ted Stevens, at P.O.
-Box 84, Lorane, OR 97451 or to the club’s P.O.
-Box.
+- You can send your check (note Bruce Shaw Scholarship on the check) to the Southtowne Rotary Foundation Treasurer, Matt Adams, at P.O.
+Box 5075, Eugene, OR 97402

 - You can also donate through the club’s website ( on the comment line put Bruce Shaw Scholarship).